IRS Provides Guidance on Employer-Matching Contributions for Student Loan Repayments

 0:00

-The U.S. Internal Revenue Service (IRS) issued guidance on Monday detailing how employers can contribute to the retirement accounts of employees who make student debt payments.
+The IRS issued guidance on Aug.
+19 detailing how employers can contribute to the retirement accounts of employees who make student debt payments.

-Secure Act 2.0 is legislation that was passed in 2022 which assisted employees with student debts to save up for retirement.
-An employee paying off student loans may not be able to contribute to their retirement account, while also missing out on matching contributions offered by their employers toward retirement savings.
+Secure Act 2.0 is legislation that was passed in 2022 that helped employees with student debts save up for retirement.
+Employees paying off student loans may not be able to contribute to their retirement accounts while also missing out on matching contributions offered by their employers toward retirement savings.

-Section 110 of the act seeks to resolve this issue by allowing employers to make matching contributions to their employees’ 401(k), 403(b), governmental 457(b), or SIMPLE IRA plans if the worker makes student loan payments.
+Section 110 of the act seeks to resolve this issue by allowing employers to make matching contributions to their employees’ 401(k), 403(b), governmental 457(b), or SIMPLE IRA plans if the employees make student loan payments.

-On Aug.
-19, the IRS issued guidance regarding the matter.
-As such, employers can now offer matching contributions after receiving certain details of the student loans, including the amount of the loan, date of loan payment, and confirmation that the payment was made by the employee, the IRS stated.
+With the new IRS guidance regarding the matter, employers can now offer matching contributions after receiving certain details of the student loans, including the amount of the loan, the date of the loan payment, and confirmation that the payment was made by the employee, the IRS stated.

-According to a post by National Association of Plan Advisors (NAPA), the IRS guidance provides a “welcomed relief” for employers who were concerned about the additional administrative burden involved in verifying employee student debt payments.
+According to a post by the National Association of Plan Advisors, the IRS guidance provides a “welcomed relief” for employers who were concerned about the additional administrative burden involved in verifying employee student debt payments.

 Employees can now make student debt repayments via their payroll, making it easier for employers to validate the loan.

-“By and large, the biggest thing is that the guidance provides for flexibility in designing the plan in a way that is administrable,” said Kelsey Mayo, director of regulatory affairs for the American Retirement Association (ARA).
+“By and large, the biggest thing is that the guidance provides for flexibility in designing the plan in a way that is administrable,” said Kelsey Mayo, director of regulatory affairs for the American Retirement Association.

 The guidance is applicable to retirement plan years beginning after Dec.
-31, 2024.
-The IRS said it intends to issue further guidance on Section 110 and also welcomed public comments on the guidance.
+31. The IRS stated that it intends to issue further guidance on Section 110 and also welcomed public comments on the guidance.

 Financial Burden on Americans

-An estimated 2.2 million Americans above the age of 55 still carry student debt, which holds “significant implications” for their retirement security, according to an Aug.
+An estimated 2.2 million Americans older than the age of 55 still carry student debt, which holds “significant implications” for their retirement security, according to an Aug.
 14 report by the Schwartz Center for Economic Policy Analysis.

 The report gave an example of a 55-year-old man with a median income of $54,600.
 He had to pay a student debt of $50,000 at 4.3 percent interest.

-In order to retire at 65, without any student debt, the individual needs to pay $60,386 over the last nine years of his working life—an amount that could have otherwise gone into his retirement account, the report said.
+In order to retire at 65, without any student debt, the individual needs to pay $60,386 over the last nine years of his working life—an amount that could have otherwise gone into his retirement account, according to the report.

 Furthermore, the situation will become worse if someone were to default on the loan.
 Delinquency on student loans can lead to Social Security benefits being garnished, thus reducing retirement incomes, the group noted.

-A June survey by Bankrate found that roughly one in four respondents with student debts found it difficult making monthly payments, with many skipping at least one installment.
+A June survey by Bankrate found that roughly one in four respondents with student debts found it difficult to make monthly payments, with many skipping at least one installment.
 Nearly a quarter said they don’t expect to ever pay off their debts.

-The issue of student loans is a major election topic, with one in five respondents stating the matter will influence how they vote in the upcoming November presidential elections.
+The issue of student loans is a major election topic, with one in five respondents saying the matter will influence how they vote in the upcoming November presidential elections.

 Earlier this month, the Biden administration asked the U.S. Supreme Court to reinstate a $475 billion student debt relief plan that was partially blocked by an appeals court.